 The Development Team conducts its meeting, inspects its work and progress.
 No one questions the Development Team about the tasks completed and the tasks remaining.
-The Burndown Chart chart is not a reporting tool to Scrum Master, Product Owner, or outsiders.
+The Burndown Chart is not a reporting tool to the Scrum Master, Product Owner, or outsiders.

 The Scrum Master role ensures that the Development Team executes the event, that the 15-minute limit of the event is respected, and that no external pressure is exerted on the Development team.
 These are the only formal responsibilities of the Scrum Master role related to the Daily Scrum event.

-The Agile Director should be seen as part of senior management, not as part of the Scrum team.
+The Agile Director should be seen as part of the senior management, not as part of the Scrum team.

 Members of other teams or departments should not attend the Daily Scrum event.
 It is up to the Scrum Master to explain these details to outsiders and to deny access to the event.

 At first glance, such information seems commonplace, as it indicates what your colleague worked on and what he will do today.
 It is also explained that problems have occurred.
-However, the information cannot be considered as exhaustive and satisfactory for other participants in the Development Team, who may need to understand what specific problems their colleague has experienced.
+However, the information cannot be considered as exhaustive and satisfactory for other participants in the Development Team, who may need to understand the specific problems their colleague has experienced.

 It is up to the Scrum Master role to request additional information as soon as possible after the Daily Scrum event.
-The Scrum Master role then shares information with the entire team.
+The Scrum Master role then shares the information with the entire team.

 Scrum Master and Product Owner roles can play a part in customer satisfaction while the Development team continues to work peacefully to meet the Sprint Goal.